Mark Billingham Books in Order

 Detective Miller (Books in Order)

-The DS Miller series follows Detective Sergeant Declan Miller, a seasoned but unconventional cop working in Blackpool who is also a passionate ballroom dancer.
-The series has a darker comic edge than the Tom Thorne books, and they start with Miller’s return from compassionate leave following his wife’s murder.
-Upon his return, he solves cases using very atypical methods, including talking things through with his “ghost” wife due to his grief over her death.
+The Detective Miller series follows Detective Sergeant Declan Miller, a veteran detective who loves doing things own unconventional way, working in Blackpool who is also a passionate ballroom dancer.
+The series starts with Miller’s return from compassionate leave following his wife’s murder.
+Upon his return, he solves cases using very atypical methods, including talking things through with his “ghost” wife due to his grief over her death, which makes his partner trying to figure out how to work with him.

 - The Last Dance, 2023